dempe/blog/resources/posts/phantom-in-the-light.md

 ---
 title: "Phantom in the Light"
 slug: phantom-in-the-light
-subhead: A brief history of spectroscopy and its applications
+subhead: Developments in spectroscopy from Newton to 1900
 tags: physics chemistry astronomy
 published: 2024-11-29 16:37:37
 ---